septwong/vscode-webstorm-theme/README.md

 > WebStorm Theme for VS Code

+## Overview

-This extension combines multiple WebStorm theme extensions, but also adapts and combines them to create a new WebStorm theme.
+This extension integrates multiple WebStorm themes, but also creates a new WebStorm theme.

+- WebStorm Darker
+- WebStorm Darcula
+- WebStorm Dark
+- WebStorm New Dark
+- WebStorm New Darcula

 ## Preview